wobo-tyleraudette/nx-homepage/README.md

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

+## Using generators

+run `nx g @nrwl/nest:module --help` to see available commands. run `nx g @nrwl/nest:module my-module --dry run` to preview changes.

+### Generate a new application

+Run `nx g @nrwl/[nest, node, react]:app my-app` to generate an application.

+### Generate a library

+Run `nx g @nrwl/[node, react]:lib my-lib` to generate a library.

+Libraries are shareable across libraries and applications.
+They can be imported from `@nx-homepage/mylib`.

+### Code scaffolding

+Run `nx g @nrwl/react:component my-component --project=ui` to generate a new component.

+Run `nx g @nrwl/nest:module my-module --project=api --directory lib` to generate a new nest module.

 ## Understand your workspace

 Run `nx graph` to see a diagram of the dependencies of your projects.